Office Building Security: After-Hours Monitoring Solutions

 Budget is always part of the conversation.
 Consequently, property managers and building owners need to justify every line item, especially in a challenging commercial real estate environment.
 Here is where the numbers make a compelling case for remote monitoring.
 Office building security plays a direct role here.

 A single on-site security guard in Los Angeles typically costs between $25 and $45 per hour when you factor in wages, benefits, training, supervision, and turnover.
-Similarly, for overnight coverage — say 10 PM to 6 AM — that is a minimum of $200 to $360 per night, every night.
-Most importantly, for a full year, that number exceeds $70,000 for one shift at one property.
+Similarly, for overnight coverage.
+Say 10 PM to 6 AM — that is a minimum of $200 to $360 per night, every night.
+Most importantly, for a full year, that number exceeds $70,000 for a single shift at a single property.
 In other words, and that guard covers one location at a time.

 Guardian’s remote guarding solution costs up to 70% less than traditional on-site security guards.
-That said, for the same annual investment, you get continuous 24/7 coverage, AI-powered detection technology.
-Specifically, and professional live agents monitoring your full property — not just a single post.
+That said, with the same annual investment, you get continuous 24/7 coverage and AI-powered detection.
+Specifically, professional live agents are monitoring your full property — not just a single post.
 On top of that, for multi-tenant office buildings managing tight operating budgets, that cost difference directly impacts the bottom line.

 However, cost savings only matter if the security outcome is equal or better.
 Because of this, in our experience across California commercial properties, remote guarding consistently outperforms on-site guards in deterrence, response speed, and incident documentation.
 To put it simply, the technology advantage is simply too significant to ignore.

-Guardian Integrated Security operates a professional monitoring center with live agents based in Los Angeles — 24/7, 365 days a year.
+Guardian Integrated Security operates a professional monitoring center with live agents based in Los Angeles, providing 24/7, 365-day-a-year service.
 Most remote security providers cannot make this claim.

 Building a Complete After-Hours Monitoring Strategy